jju/tome/ArcanePurge.md

 The big problem of course was that the Betrayal hadn't involved many arcanists in [Nuoro](Nuoro.md) so they weren't prepared to defend themselves.
 The purge was a huge cataclysmic event that happened far away, but trickled down (like the occasional floodings of the [Nuoro River](NuoroRiver.md), a comparison oft-poeticized) to soak everyone.

-What this means generally is that there are no great colleges of magic in [Rundan](Rundan.md).
-[Ikizh](Ikizh.md) has been making rumblings of creating one now that they're independent of the [Dantag Empire](DantagEmpire.md) but there are a lot of challenges to overcome politically (the rivalry between the dozen arcanists involved in Khudurra and Sivekkah's rival projects is already quite bitter) and superstitionwise; most regular folk don't trust magic that i
+What this means generally is that there are no great colleges of magic in [Nuoro](Nuoro.md).
+It's hard to see that ever changing in [Rundan](Rundan.md), but [Ikizh](Ikizh.md) has been making rumblings of creating one now that they're independent of the [Dantag Empire](DantagEmpire.md).
+There are a lot of challenges to overcome politically (the rivalry between the dozen arcanists involved in Khudurra and Sivekkah's rival projects is already quite bitter) and superstitionwise; most regular folk don't trust magic that isn't clearly being bestowed by one of the [gods](gods.md).

 > [history](history.md)
 >